DiagramBank: A Quality-Audited Dataset of Scientific Schematic Diagrams with Multi-Level Document Context: Dataset Statistics and Analysis

 \section{Dataset Statistics and Analysis}

-Figure~\ref{fig:dataset_stats} summarizes the macro-level characteristics of DiagramBank across time (2017--2025) and venues.
-In this section, we provide quantitative breakdowns of (i) the released subsets and confidence controlled filtering, (ii) the distribution of figure types over the full extracted corpus, and (iii) venue-level visual density statistics that help contextualize retrieval and downstream diagram authoring.
+Appendix Figure~\ref{fig:dataset_stats} summarizes macro-level characteristics across the 2017--2025 statistical analysis slice and venues.
+In this section, we provide quantitative breakdowns of (i) the cascade-filtered release and confidence-controlled intermediate subsets, (ii) the distribution of figure types over the full extracted corpus, and (iii) venue-level visual density statistics that help contextualize retrieval and downstream diagram authoring.